 Founding attorney E. Ryan Bradley has over 20 years of legal experience, including years representing insurance companies.
 He puts this insight to work on your behalf to build the strongest claim possible.

 Our mission statement is fighting for the maximum recovery for all your injuries, and from all possible sources, to the fullest extent of the law.
-For this reason, The Bradley Law Firm has secured some of the largest settlements and jury verdicts in Missouri history.
+For this reason, Bradley Law Personal Injury Lawyers has secured some of the largest settlements and jury verdicts in Missouri history.

 Choose our law firm to represent you in your St. Louis, Missouri premises liability case, and we will:

 - Offer insightful legal advice, guidance, and support

 - Conduct a thorough investigation into your accident to gather evidence and identify all sources of compensation

 - Work with experts as needed to assess evidence, accurately value your damages, and offer expert testimony to strengthen your negligence case

 - Handle all administrative tasks and negotiate on your behalf

 We are not afraid to take your case before a jury if the insurance company will not make a fair offer.
 In fact, numerous times, we have recovered jury verdicts far exceeding the insurance company’s offer – in one case, the verdict was nearly 8x higher than the offer!

 Call Bradley Law Personal Injury Lawyers today for a free consultation to discuss your case.